-From the Cradle of Forestry, it’s a brief five-mile drive to the Blue Ridge Parkway.
+From the Cradle of Forestry, it’s a brief four-mile drive to the Blue Ridge Parkway.
 The options from here are endless, but we recommend you head north on the Parkway and end your day at the Pisgah Inn, (Milepost 408.6) one of only two accommodations located on the Parkway.
 The Pisgah Inn serves up spectacular views from every room and appetizing meals at their restaurant and café.
 Rooms for this popular Inn fill up quickly, so we urge you to make reservations well in advance.

 You can while away the day’s last light on the Pisgah Inn’s Observation Deck taking in the panoramic views or, if you’re up for one more adventure, head a short distance north on the Parkway (Milepost 407.6) to a parking area for the trailhead to the summit of Mt.
 Pisgah.
 It’s a strenuous three-mile hike (roundtrip), but the views are well worth it.
 If that’s a bit too much for you, nearby Frying Pan Tower (at Milepost 409.6) is a shorter, easier walk totaling just 1.5 miles with a rewarding view from a retired fire tower.